Owing Back Taxes to the IRS is a Common Problem

 • Underwithholding: Some people claim too many exemptions and wind up owing more in taxes than they can easily pay.

-A Lawyer Can Help You in Your Back-Taxes Dispute with the IRS
+A Lawyer Can Help You in Your Back Taxes Dispute with the IRS

 The IRS has online forms for people to apply for payment plans to help people with back taxes.
 However, these plans are not a one-size-fits-all solution for back taxes problems.
 They are designed to deal with relatively common situations and relatively small amounts of money owed.
 They are not appropriate for all taxpayers who owe back taxes.

-In fact, there are many situations where it is highly advisable to retain a tax attorney to help guide you through your tax situation.
-For instance, if you are facing an audit, an experienced tax attorney can help dramatically reduce your potential tax liability, or even avoid it altogether.
+For instance, if you are facing an audit, an experienced tax attorney can help dramatically reduce your potential tax liability or even avoid it altogether.
 A tax attorney can serve as your negotiator with the IRS, thus leveling the playing field by pitting your experienced negotiator against those of the IRS.

 Further, an attorney can help you in situations where the online payment plan applications provided by the IRS do not apply.
 An attorney can help steer the IRS away from inappropriate lines of inquiry and keep the focus on negotiating your tax debt.
-An attorney experienced in dealing with the IRS will know the methods that work best and is unlikely to be intimidated by the IRS negotiators.

-If You Have a Dispute with the IRS Over Back Taxes in the Atlanta or Marietta Areas, You Should Contact Tax Attorney Jeff Cohen, Attorney at Law
+If You Have a Dispute about owing back taxes to the IRS in Georgia, You Should Contact Tax Attorney Jeff Cohen, Attorney at Law